 So, entrepreneurs offered commercial alternatives to the washtub: You could take your weekly bath at a barbershop, a bathhouse, or a natatorium.
 Fort Worth’s new natatorium had twenty-three bathrooms with marble tubs.

 When this Sanborn map was drawn in 1889 Fort Worth’s Natatorium was under construction.
 Ditto the nearby Land Title Block Building to the south.
 Both buildings were designed by architects Haggart and Sanguinet.
 The map indicates a water tank on a tower outside the swimming pool enclosure.
 Just across 3rd Street were the opera house (1883) and the original Knights of Pythias hall (1881).

 And here is the Nat in Greater Fort Worth (1907) and in Henry Wellge’s 1891 bird’s-eye-view map.
 The Land Title Block Building is to the left.
 The opera house is to the right.

 This small detail from a 1918 panorama of Camp Bowie‘s 36th Division on parade on Main Street shows 1. the Natatorium, 2.
-Texas Brewing Company, 3. the 1899 T&P passenger depot, and 4. thw “castle” of serial killer Dr. Henry Howard Holmes.
+Texas Brewing Company, 3. the 1899 T&P passenger depot, and 4. the “castle” of serial killer Dr. Henry Howard Holmes.
 (Photo from Library of Congress.)

 A company headed by Sam Cantey of the Capps and Cantey law firm dug an artesian well and built the Nat for $100,000 ($2.5 million today).
 A four-story brick-and-stone edifice with marble floors, it was a marvel to behold in 1890.

 The Nat opened on March 29, 1890.
 The building had steam heat and electric lights.
 It included a men-only hotel.
 It rented rooms for social events.
 It leased commercial office space.
 A swimming instructor was on duty.
-There was “experienced female help” for the ladies, who had their own entrance on Rusk Street.
 The Nat had a bar and a barbershop.
-In addition to the 50-by-95-foot pool, the Nat offered “tub, Turkish, and Russian” baths.
+In addition to the 50-by-95-foot swimming pool, the Nat offered “tub, Turkish, and Russian” baths.
 Clip is from the March 30 Gazette.

 Also by 1893 the Nat was offering to invalids and rheumatics “Electric Baths.”
 Now an “electric bath” might sound like a one-way ticket to a toe tag, but the Nat boasted that “countless stubborn cases have yielded to the mysterious electric fluid.”